gke/UAVXArm/wiki/UAVXBLHeli.md

 REMOVE ALL PROPELLORS.

+Consider using a current limited power supply if you have one instead of a battery.

 Connect your multicopter as you would for UAVXGUI but do NOT launch UAVXGUI.
 Instead launch the BLHeliSuite application.

 Power up UAVX which should first display a Blue LED accompanied by beeps from the ESCs.
 This is then followed by a Green LED for 5 seconds.
 During these 5 seconds it will listen for connect messages from BLHeli